 *I do booking a few times every year via a submission form on this website.
 I will announce on social media when this will happen and *poof* the form will appear!
 I require a deposit to book an appointment.
 I book projects that further my artistic development.
-I am not a Xerox machine and I won't copy a piece of art you find on the interwebs.
+Yes, I create every tattoo as a custom piece of art for each client.
+I am not a Xerox machine and I'm not into copying stuff... that doesn't challenge me artistically.
 I charge $150 per hour and I have a 1 hour minimum.

 Now, for a deeper dive into specifics, read on you crazy diamonds!